 OrganiseUs Digital Intensive is our flagship annual five-day intensive training program in digital organising skills.
-It's on February 26-2 March, 2018, at Top Floor Wellington, Sydney.
+It's on February 26-2 March, 2018, at the fabulous Canva headquarters, Surry Hills, Sydney.

 Not in Sydney?
 Check out our Digital Intensive Melbourne!

 Come and spend five days learning with the best digital strategists, campaigners and organisers from across Australia, the US and UK.
 It's for early-career campaigners, or campaigners with more experience looking to broaden their digital skills.